-I’m sure we can all agree we have certain days or weeks where we are feeling less than positive.
-A common excuse for this can be getting your period or not getting enough sleep, but have you ever been in a certain mood that you really can’t explain?
-It may have something to do with what you are eating!
-What we put into our bodies can affect the balance of some neurotransmitters (brain chemicals) and other hormones that can play a large role in our mood and appetite.
+You might put this down to getting your period or not getting enough sleep, but sometimes there doesn’t seem to be any explanation.
+Well, it may have something to do with what you’re eating!
+What we put into our bodies can affect the balance of some neurotransmitters (brain chemicals) and other hormones that can play a role in your mood and appetite.

-So next time you are feeling one of these emotions, it could be something to do with what you have eaten!
+So, next time you’re feeling one of these emotions, it could be your food that is affecting your mood.

 Have you ever had one of those days where everything is irritating you, but you can’t explain why?
 No one likes being in these moods, and I’m sure the people around us would agree!

 Because refined carbohydrates are quickly broken down by the body, they can cause our blood sugar levels to temporarily skyrocket.
 This causes the body to release a hormone called insulin, which tells your body’s cells to start absorbing this glucose and return blood sugar levels back to normal.
 As this process of breaking down and absorbing glucose can be quite fast, most people tend to feel hungry just a few hours later and the cycle continues.
-It’s these dramatic ups and downs in blood sugar levels that can explain why we might be our usual selves one minute and then transition into the Hulk the next!
+It’s these dramatic ups and downs in blood sugar levels that can explain why we might be our usual happy selves one minute and then transition into the Hulk the next!

-Fortunately, there are a number of ways that you can avoid this blood sugar “rollercoaster”.
+Fortunately, there are a number of ways that you can avoid this blood sugar ‘roller-coaster’.
 The most obvious one is to eat less refined carbohydrates and more complex ones (such as oats, wholemeal bread, pasta etc) in combination with protein at each of your main meals.
 Not only can these foods provide your body with more nutrients, but they also release energy more slowly.
 Also, rather than leaving big gaps between your meals, I recommend eating smaller, more regular ones.
-This might mean packing a couple of extra snacks for you to eat between each of your main meals.
+This might mean packing a couple of extra healthy midmorning snacks for you to eat between each of your main meals.

 These small changes can help your blood sugar levels to remain more stable throughout the day, which can help the whole “I feel like Oscar the Grouch” thing.

-You’re Jittery and Anxious
+You’re jittery and anxious

 The one thing that many people don’t know is that caffeine isn’t just found in coffee, it can also be found in other drinks (such as energy drinks) and chocolate.
-So if you drink multiple cups of coffee, eat lots of chocolate or chug down several energy drinks a day, this can be why you feel jittery and anxious.
+So if you drink multiple cups of coffee, eat lots of chocolate or drink several energy drinks a day, this can be why you feel jittery and anxious.

-If you genuinely like the taste of coffee, then try switching to decaf and see if this helps!
+If you genuinely like the taste of coffee, then you could try switching to decaf and see if this help you to feel less jittery!
 If you want a good substitute, I like drinking green tea as it still gives me energy, but also contains plenty of beneficial antioxidants.